coraharmonica/blisscribe/readme.md

 Blisscribe is a translator designed for visual reading, allowing you to input text and receive a PDF with selected words replaced with Blissymbols.

-After downloading Blisscribe, you can translate either from Python or a web interface.

-<h3>Blisscribe in Python</h3>

-To translate in Python, open the package in Python 2.7 or above and head to the  [blisscribe_py folder](https://github.com/coraharmonica/blisscribe/tree/master/main/bliss_web/bliss_app/bliss_webapp/blisscribe_py), located under main/bliss_web/bliss_webapp.
-From here you can edit the demo.py file to run a demo.
-The out folder also holds sample and output translations.

-<h3>Blisscribe on the Web</h3>
+<h3>Setup</h3>

+Ensure you're working in Python 2.7 or above.
+You can setup Blisscribe either through command line or Python.

+<h4> Command Line <h4>

-To translate using the web interface, open the package in command line and cd to the [bliss_web folder](https://github.com/coraharmonica/blisscribe/tree/master/main/bliss_web) through the main folder.
-Run the following prompt:
+Ensure you've installed virtualenv.
+Open blisscribe in command line and cd to the [bliss_online folder], where the env folder is located.
+Enter the command:

 > source env/bin/activate

+If successful, your command line prompt should now begin with (env).

+<h4> Python <h4>

+Blisscribe depends on the following libraries:

+- nltk
+- pattern3
+- Pillow
+- Django
+- beautifulsoup4
+- fpdf
+- openpyxl
+- scikit-learn
+- requests

+Ensure you have these all installed to your Python interpreter to run Blisscribe smoothly.

+<h4>Translation</h4>

+After setting up Blisscribe, you can translate either from command line, Python, or online.

+<h3>Command Line</h3>

+Open blisscribe on command line and enter this command:

+> cd bliss_online/bliss_webapp/translation

+Then enter:

+> python blisscript.py

+This will run a prompt asking which language and text you wish to translate.
+To modify the script simply modify blisscript.py.

+<h3>Python</h3>

+To translate in Python, head to the [translation folder](https://github.com/coraharmonica/blisscribe/tree/master/bliss_online/bliss_webapp/translation), located under bliss_online/bliss_webapp.
+From here you can edit the demo.py file to translate demo text or some of your own.
+Any text you translate will appear as a PDF in the out folder.

+<h3>Online</h3>

+To translate online, open the package in command line and cd to the [bliss_online folder](https://github.com/coraharmonica/blisscribe/tree/master/bliss_online), where the env folder is located.
+If you're not already in a virtualenv, run the following prompt:

+> source env/bin/activate

-If successful, cd into bliss_app and run this prompt:
+Then cd into bliss_app and run these prompts:

 > manage.py makemigrations
+> manage.py migrate

 If all files have been migrated then run the final prompt: